CoreyCBurton/Comptia-sec-601/1.0/Network Attacks 1.4.md

 * can be caused with botnets

 > Application DoS
-* Makes the application break or work harder
+- Makes the application break or work harder by over flowing with packets

-* a zip bomb can be used in an Application Dos and even cloud base services
+- A zip bomb can be used in an Application Dos and even cloud base services

-> Operational Technology (OT) DoS
+- **Operational Technology (OT) DoS**
-* the hardware and software for industrial equipment
+   - the hardware and software for industrial equipment

-* Powergrid can stop operate and even traffic lights can turn all green which is hazardous
+- **Example** - Powergrid can stop operate and even traffic lights can turn all green which is hazardous

 # Malicious scripts
-* Automate task and they have alot of speed
+- Automate task and they have alot of speed

-> Powershell
+- **Powershell**
-* .ps1 file extension
+    - .ps1 file extension

-* Extends command line function
+    - Extends command line function

-* Attacks windows OS
+    - Attacks windows OS

-> Python
+- **Python**
-* General-purpose scripting language
+    - General-purpose scripting language

-* Popular in alot of tech and used for cloud orchestration
+    - Popular in alot of tech and used for cloud orchestration

-* Attacks infrastructure; Routers, switches, and servers
+    - Attacks infrastructure; Routers, switches, and servers

-> Shell script
+- **Shell script**
-* Automate and extend the command line
+    - Automate and extend the command line

-* Starts with a shebang
+    - Starts with a shebang

-* Attack Linux/unix environments
+    - Attack Linux/unix environments

-* Controls the os on the command line
+    - Controls the os on the command line

-> Macros
+- **Macros**
-* Automate functions inside an application
+    - Automate functions inside an application

-* Attackers create exploits that execute with macros
+    - Attackers create exploits that execute with macros

-> Visual Basic For Applications
+- **Visual Basic For Applications**
-* Automates processes in a Windows application
+    - Automates processes in a Windows application

-* Code can be run through these processes; very vulnerable.
+    - Code can be run through these processes; very vulnerable.